Oelin/Shellcodes/index.md

 ### execve_bind

 In many cases, Shellcodes are used to exploit programs on remote hosts rather than a physically accessable machine.
 As such, this Shellcode pipes the input and output of `/bin/sh` through client TCP connections.
-In exploit circumstances, Shellcodes of this type can lead to system wide compramise.
+In exploit circumstances, Shellcodes of this type can lead to system wide compramise. execve_bind accepts connections on port 1234.
 ```bash

 nasm -f elf32 execve.s -o execve; ld -m elf_i386 execve.o -o execve; rm execve.o